-The new 15,300 m² school, which incorporates three separate buildings, will open in 2013 and house 2,000 children aged between 3 and 18.
-Working within criteria set for the entire Olympic site simplified some procedures, but planning restrictions also imposed site-wide constraints which directly affected design.
+The school, which incorporates three separate buildings, opened in 2013 and houses 2,000 children aged between 3 and 18.
+Working within criteria set for the entire Olympic site simplified some procedures, but planning restrictions also imposed site-wide constraints that directly affected design.

 The site was previously used to produce concrete for the Channel Tunnel, so prior to demolition the ground was littered with services and residual concrete.
 The majority were removed in time for construction, but some services remained and were carefully considered in our foundation design.
 Due to these uncertain ground conditions, piling was a contractual stipulation, and under the circular Main Building this included sections of bridging over a disused water main.
 An earth tube system incorporated as part of the sustainable ventilation strategy, which ran in large pipes under areas of landscaping, also required sensitivity in the foundation design.